 Both agencies do have some overlap in the types of services they handle.
 For example, both recruiting and staffing services may handle temp-to-hire contracts, and they both have the same goal: to fill your company’s open position with the best candidate available in the market currently.
 There are some obvious differences between the two agencies as well, which we will discuss in the sections below.

-At National Recruiting Group, our agents fulfill both roles, providing both staffing solutions for short-term and temporary workers, as well as recruiting solutions to provide expert, long-term hires to companies seeking help.
+At NRGUSA, our agents fulfill both roles, providing both staffing solutions for short-term and temporary workers, as well as recruiting solutions to provide expert, long-term hires to companies seeking help.

 WHAT DOES A STAFFING AGENCY DO?